-We’ll be there, and our friend Sharon will be there, and the Maskit clothing line will be there – hope you can make it too… And, just sayin’ Michelle Obama owns the iconic Maskit desert coat, and now you can too…
+I’ll be there, and my friend Sharon will be there, and the Maskit clothing line will be there – hope you can make it too… And, just sayin’ Michelle Obama owns the iconic Maskit desert coat, and now you can too…

 Hope to see you TOMORROW May 17th!